 “My summer rotation at AmeriHealth Caritas was an excellent experience that taught me about the issues facing health care for Louisiana’s most vulnerable populations.
 Working at a Managed Care Organization gives a unique perspective on the intersection of health insurance, public health, and individual patient outcomes.”

 Daniel McBride, Rotation Intern

 Compensation for medical students is $21/hour.
-1st year medical students can apply to participate in the summer following completion of all coursework.
+Medical students can apply to participate in the summer following completion of all 1st year coursework.
 A requirement for 4th year medical students is to enroll in the Elective course – MED-420-Population Health Management.

 Students interested in the program should contact the Population Health Management Rotation Program Director